christgau/wsdd/README.md

 LANs.
 The _Hello_ message contains the hosts transport address, i.e. the IP address which speeds up discovery (avoids _Resolve_ message).

-## Concurrent Handling of Requests

-When a UDP request is answered, wsdd send replies according to Appendix I of the SOAP over UDP specification in a blocking fashion.
-That is, messages are repeatedly sent with a timeout between multiple sends.
-This blocks processing of concurrently arrived requests for roughly 2.5 seconds (due to the requirements from the specification).
-With multiple outstanding requests and according replies this can defer request processing even longer.
-As a consequence of this delay, a WSD client can consider one of its requests (such as a _Resolve_ message) as unanswered and following traffic might be dropped by the firewall.

-A technical solution for this can be a global queue where those messages are stored into instead of blocking waits, or a complete rewrite to a non-blocking version with timers that expire on the resend intervals.
-This is currently left as a task to the interested reader.
-On small private LANs this issues should be negligible.

 ## Using only IPv6 on FreeBSD

 If wsdd is running on FreeBSD using IPv6 only, the host running wsdd may not be